BU-ISCIII/relecov-platform/docs/markdown_files/nextstrain_install.md

 Click on the **NEXTSTRAIN_URL** to change the existing dummy values.

-Change the IP/URL and port to the values that your Nextstrain application is using and click on the SAVE button to store the changes.
+Change the IP/URL and the port to the values that your Nextstrain application is using and click the SAVE button to apply the changes.

 ## Check Nextstrain

-In your navigator go now to the main page of relecov-platform.
+In your navigator, go now to the main page of relecov-platform.

-Click on the Nextstrain and check that a new tab is displayed with Nextstrain
+Click on the "Nextstrain" button and check that a new tab is displayed with Nextstrain.

 ![nextstrain_box](img/nextstrain_box.png)